AndyWendt/conference-notes/2016/PNWPHP/journey-to-the-center-of-php.md

 Get over your inferiority complex.
 Not all RFCs pass easily but the contribution will be worthwile.
 It will make people think about the system at hand.

+Even when you get to "top", you still don't know what you are doing.